matteozanatta/amazon-react-clone/README.md

 Functionalities implemented and supported:
 - Account Authentication with Firebase (Login/Logout/Registration)
 - Payment and transaction management with Stripe:
   - You can simulate an order with the products you added in the cart.
-Just type "4242 4242 4242 4242" in the card number field and any number you want in the expiration date and cvv fields.
-The order will be processed and will be available in the "Orders" page.
+When you are in the payment page, just type "4242 4242 4242 4242" in the card number field and any number you want in the expiration date and cvv fields.
+The order will be then processed and will be available in the "Orders" page.

 # Getting Started with Create React App